saracupara/test_repo/README.md

-# test_repo
+# Repository to test the use of git and gitHub

-This repository will be used for testing and demonstrating the use of GitHub
+This repository will be used for testing and demonstrating the use of git and GitHub.

+Contributors are:

+* Britta